Ted Cather

-Theodore Physick Cather (May 20, 1889 – April 9, 1945) was an American Major League Baseball player who played outfielder from –.
+Theodore Physick Cather (May 20, 1889 – April 9, 1945) was an American Major League Baseball player who played outfield from –.
 He would play for the St. Louis Cardinals and Boston Braves.

 In 1914, Cather was a member of the Braves team that went from last place to first place in two months, becoming the first team to win a pennant after being in last place on the Fourth of July.